Iran Air

+The airline has been sanctioned in 2024 by the United States and the European Union for its role in the provision of Iranian weaponry to Russia during the Russia-Ukraine war.

 History

 Early years

 Iranian Airways was founded in May 1944 by Reza Afshar and Gholam Ebtehaj.
 Post-war, its first passenger flight was from Tehran to Mashhad, followed by a Tehran-Esfahan-Shiraz-Bushehr-Abadan-Ahwaz service.
 In 1946 the airline established service to Cairo, Baghdad, and Tel Aviv, and in April 1947, to Paris.
 Between 1945 and 1962, the airline became a major domestic carrier, also operating some international flights to Europe each week.
 The fleet consisted of Douglas DC-3s initially, supplemented by Douglas DC-4 and Vickers Viscount aircraft later on.

-In 1954, the privately-owned airline Persian Air Services (PAS) was established.
+In 1954, the privately owned airline Persian Air Services (PAS) was established.
 PAS initially operated only freight services, followed by passenger operations between Tehran and other major cities in Iran.
-In 1960, PAS initiated passenger service to several European destinations, including Geneva, Paris, Brussels and London, using Boeing 707 and Douglas DC-7 aircraft leased from Sabena.
+In 1960, PAS initiated passenger service to several European destinations, including Geneva, Paris, Brussels and London, using Boeing 707 and Douglas DC-7 aircraft leased from Belgium's Sabena airline.

 Iranian Airways was nationalized in 1961.
 On 24 February 1961, Iranian Airways and PAS merged to form the Iran National Airlines Corporation (HOMA), known as Iran Air, using the Homa bird as a symbol.
 HOMA was a public sector venture that combined the two predecessor air carriers.
 Among the aircraft used were Avro Yorks, Douglas DC-3s, Douglas DC-6s, and Vickers Viscounts.
 The carrier became a full member of the International Air Transport Association (IATA) in 1964.
 Iran Air and South African Airways were the launch customers for the Boeing 747SP.